Last updated: March 9, 2015

-It is Adobe policy to give notice to our customers whenever someone seeks access to their information unless we are legally prohibited from doing so (such as when we receive a Delayed Notice Order under 18 USC Section 2705(b), we will delay notice for the time period specified in the order and then notify the customer once the order expires.
+It is Adobe policy to give notice to our customers whenever someone seeks access to their information unless we are legally prohibited from doing so.
+For example, if we receive a Delayed Notice Order under 18 USC Section 2705(b), we will delay notice for the time period specified in the order and then notify the customer once the order expires.

 The length of time Adobe keeps different types of customer data varies depending upon the nature of the service and type of data at issue.
 For example, Adobe keeps internet protocol (IP) address logs related to Adobe ID sign-ins for 90 days, but content a customer has deleted from their Creative Cloud account generally is not recoverable after 72 hours.
 If you are a law enforcement agent with questions about the types of data that may be available for a particular Adobe service, please contact us using the information below.
 When we receive a preservation request from an agency investigating a crime, Adobe will preserve then-existing customer data for 90 days in anticipation of receiving valid legal process.

 If law enforcement provides Adobe with information that gives us a reasonable good faith belief that there is a risk of imminent harm (i.e., death or serious physical injury) to a person, and that we have information in our possession that may avert that harm, we may choose to disclose the information we have to protect human life.

 We report any images that appear to involve child exploitation to the National Center for Missing and Exploited Children (NCMEC).
 If you are a law enforcement agent reporting a child exploitation or child safety matter, please let us know by following the procedure for reporting an imminent harm matter (outlined above) so that we can address the matter as quickly as possible.

 We cannot comply with overly-vague requests.
 At a minimum, we typically need the Adobe ID of the customer whose data you seek, the name of the service or services at issue, and a specific statement of the type of information sought.